laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

         "ghcr.io/devcontainers/features/docker-in-docker:2": {},
         "ghcr.io/devcontainers/features/powershell:1": {},
     },

-    "hostRequirements": {
+    // 👇🏼 This is not supported by Rider but it is supported by VS Code "hostRequirements": {
         "cpus": 8,
         "memory": "32gb",
         "storage": "64gb"
     },
     // 👇🏼 Install .NET Aspire project templates, run inside the container
     // immediately after it has started for the first time "onCreateCommand": "dotnet new install Aspire.ProjectTemplates::9.1.0 --force",